dgnsrekt/yfs/docs/content/api/options-module.md

  | def __add__(other: "ContractExpirationList") -> Optional["ContractExpirationList"]
 ```

-> Combine two ContractExpirationLists.
+> Combine two ContractExpirationLists using the + operator.

 <a name="options.OptionContractType"></a>
 ## `OptionContractType`

-> Enum for option contacts.
+> Enum for option contract types.

 <a name="options.OptionContract"></a>
 ## `OptionContract`

-> Represents a Option Contract.
+> Represents an Option Contract.
 >
 > **Attributes**:
 >
-> - `symbol` _str_ - Ticker symbol
+> - `symbol` _str_ - Ticker symbol.
-> - `contract_type` _OptionContractType_ - Call or Put
+> - `contract_type` _OptionContractType_ - Call or Put type.
 >
 > - `timestamp` _str_ - Raw timestamp scraped from yahoo finance.
 This string is left
->   untouched to make sure there is no issues with building a URL.
+>   untouched to make sure there is no issues when building a URL.
 > - `expiration_date` _DateTime_ - Converted from the timestamp.
 This allows allows
 >   sorting and filtering.
 > - `in_the_money` _bool_ - True if strike price is ITM else False.